mac-anthony/100daysofcode/css-tut/Readme.md

 and background colour .

 The Box Model:this is a way that elements represent themselves on a page in terms of space

+CSS ANIMATIONS: makes animating web elements much easier,it eliminates the need for javascript/jquery for a lof of abimation effects.